 Review Summary: Antediluvian return to immerse us in another blackened disarray that satisfies the primal lust for all things evil

 Antediluvian’s dense, grimy, festering style of death metal can appropriately be compared to drowning.
-Moreover it would be like drowning in a tar pit; you unwittingly wander into the thick muck, beginning to panic as you attempt to reach for any nearby object to pull yourself out, else you face an agonising doom.
-As you attempt to make your way to the edge of the blackened reservoir you sink deeper and deeper with every step, before stumbling and slowly sinking as the sludge envelops your being and ultimately consumes you.
+Moreover it would like drowning in a tar pit – you unwittingly stumble into the thick muck, beginning to panic as you attempt to reach for any nearby object to pull yourself out, else you face an agonising doom.
+As you attempt to make your way to the edge of the blackened reservoir you descend deeper and deeper with every step, before stumbling and slowly sinking as the sludge envelops your being and ultimately consumes you.

-The music isn’t meant to entertain but to immerse and disturb, deliberately over-saturating the listener and testing their commitment.
+The music isn’t meant to entertain but to immerse and disturb, deliberately oversaturating the listener and testing their commitment.
 Despite the album’s brevity (clocking in at barely 33 minutes), you will feel relieved once it’s all over, only left with an agonising case of bloodlust.
 The maddening tumult of dexterous drumming, sordid riffs and deranged vocals that defy comprehension is addictive, which is impressive considering how initially uninviting it is.
 The album largely forgoes the more memorable doomy sections of their debut and is instead dominated by abundant tempo shifts and rhythmic complexity.
-This coupled with the intentionally “poor” production renders the album profoundly inaccessible.
+This coupled with the intentionally “poor” production means the album is very unwelcoming to all but the most devoted.
 The instruments are fashioned with just enough

 clarity to be deciphered after many, many listens but absolutely nothing could be described as “immediate”.
-The album is thus very gratifying once it’s fleshed out.
-Nonetheless, it will no doubt be dismissed at a whim by certain listeners as “just noise”.
+The album is thus very gratifying once it’s fleshed out nonetheless will no doubt be dismissed at a whim by certain listeners as “just noise”.
 But Antediluvian are not here to please everyone, or anyone for that matter, and this is what makes their latest album such a fascinating, if occasionally frustrating listen.